Skip to content

 make menuconfig

-In the menu interface that opens, apply the following changes and save before exiting:
+4. In the menu interface that opens, make the following changes and save before exiting:

-- Under Cryptographic API > Certificates for signature checking > Additional X.509 keys for default system keyring, remove
+• Under Cryptographic API > Certificates for signature checking > Additional X.509 keys for default system keyring, remove "debian/canonical-certs.pem".

-- Under Cryptographic API > Certificates for signature checking > X.509 certificates to be preloaded into the system blacklist keyring, remove
+• Under Cryptographic API > Certificates for signature checking > X.509 certificates to be preloaded into the system blacklist keyring, remove "debian/canonical-revoked-certs.pem".

-- Under Device Drivers > Graphics support > Intel 8xx/9xx/G3x/G4x/HD Graphics, press
+• Under Device Drivers > Graphics support > Intel 8xx/9xx/G3x/G4x/HD Graphics, press <N> to exclude (this option addresses i915 latency spikes in cyclictest).

 make -j$(nproc) bindeb-pkg

-Once the kernel has been built, install it with:
+6. Once it has been built, install the kernel:

 sudo dpkg -i linux-image-6.8.2-rt11_6.8.2-1_amd64.deb linux-headers-6.8.2-rt11_6.8.2-1_amd64.deb